northeastern-rc/rc-public-documentation/docs/source/faq.md

 If you wish to share data in leased space with a member of your group, be sure that permissions are set so that the group member can access your subdirectory.
 The college can then simply use the data directly, or copy it elsewhere.
 If you wish to share data from your leased storage to a colleague who is not a member of the group, use Globus sharing in the same manner as sharing `/scratch`.
 ::::

-:::{dropdown} What do I need to do to work on HiPerGator with patient health information (PHI) restricted by HIPAA?
-HiPerGator meets the security and compliance requirements of the HITRUST standard.
+:::{dropdown} What do I need to do to work on the cluster with patient health information (PHI) restricted by HIPAA? the cluster meets the security and compliance requirements of the HITRUST standard.
 To set up a project that works with PHI, you must adhere by the policies and follow the procedures listed here.
 ::::

-::::{dropdown} What do I need to do to work on HiPerGator with student data restricted by FERPA?
-HiPerGator meets the security and compliance requirements of the HITRUST standard.
+::::{dropdown} What do I need to do to work on the cluster with student data restricted by FERPA? the cluster meets the security and compliance requirements of the HITRUST standard.
 To set up a project that works with FERPA, you must adhere by the policies and follow the procedures listed here.
 ::::

-::::{dropdown} What do I need to do to work on HiPerGator with export controlled data restricted by ITAR/EAR?
-HiPerGator has a secure enclave called ResVault, that has been certified to be compliant with NIST 800-171 and 800-53-moderate as required for handling controlled unclassified information (CUI) as specified in the DFARS.
+::::{dropdown} What do I need to do to work on the cluster with export controlled data restricted by ITAR/EAR? the cluster has a secure enclave called ResVault, that has been certified to be compliant with NIST 800-171 and 800-53-moderate as required for handling controlled unclassified information (CUI) as specified in the DFARS.
 Follow the policies and procedures
 ::::

 ::::{dropdown} How can I check how full my directories are?